 The mission of the Office for Academic Assessment and Program Review (OAPR) is to support the assessment activities of faculty, administrators and staff, and to ensure that these activities (1) are aligned with the Institutional Mission and Strategic Plan and (2) produce meaningful assessment results, including those related to student outcomes and quality of campus services.
 Further, the OAPR mission encompasses support and guidance for integrating the processes and results of campus assessment activities into departmental planning processes.
 OAPR is dedicated to leading development of the campus-wide culture of assessment that is the hallmark of an effective institution of higher education.

-- The Taskstream® assessment management interface is set up and running for all academic departments and student services areas.
-First official data collection and analysis should be completed by departments during Spring and Summer 2013.
+The Taskstream® assessment management interface is up and running for all academic departments and student services areas.
+For the coming year, the following important activities will be completed:

 - Data collection and analysis for the 2013-2014 assessment cycle, including Action Plans, must be completed by departments by September 30, 2014.

 - Revisions and refinements of Assessment Plans for 2014-2015 must be completed no later than October 30, 2014.

 - Departments which have not completed all course level workspaces should have a 1-2 year plan in place to do so.